jgagne/id-sp18-ec/README.md

 #### Recipe To-Dos

 - [Recipe To-Dos](https://gist.github.com/jgagne/5bbeeee70f707a0def34a9e8be26b27a) `#tasklist`
- - Copy and paste tasklist (click the "Raw" button, then copy and paste) in your recipe repo as a new "To-Dos" issue and starting checking each to-do off
+ - Copy and paste tasklist (click the "Raw" button, then copy and paste) in your recipe repo as a new "To-Dos" issue and start checking each to-do off

 - - -